-- However, if you become unconscious at any point, your POAPC will make decisions on your behalf.
+- However, if you become unconscious, your POAPC will make decisions on your behalf.
 And once you recover consciousness and are able to make decisions, your attorney will no longer be needed.
 However, your critical illness coverage will continue to cover you.

-How to get critical illness insurance and a power of attorney for personal care?
+How can you get both critical illness insurance and a power of attorney?